psmass/UMAA_VectorNavAI/README.md

 Step7: in VS Code, ask AI to modify any business logic - e.g. @connext  in the while True loop, make the the SpeedThroughAir start from 100 incrementing by an increment of 10 to 400, and then by reversing the increment back to 100 .
 Have this pattern repeat indefinitely

 Run each Provider and Consumer application

+Note: In the folder py/VecNav_ex are versions of the apps created only with VS Code (Much less predictable) and more back and forth with the Connext Chatbot to get things 'right'.